 - Developing a web-based decision aid to assist occupational therapists to make decisions about disabled and older drivers’ fitness to drive (funded by the UK College of Occupational Therapists’ Research Foundation)

-- Examining handwriting difficulties in children with Developmental Co-ordination Disorder, in particular using methods in eye-tracking and electromyography to investigate the role of cognition and fatigue (funded by the UK College of Occupational Therapists’ Research Foundation)
+- Examining handwriting difficulties in children with Developmental Co-ordination Disorder, in particular using methods in eye-tracking and electromyography to investigate the role of cognition and fatigue (funded by the UK College of Occupational Therapists’ Research Foundation).
+For more information on this reseasrch please visit our Kidspace webpage.

 - Examining the feasibility and effectiveness of educating undergraduate occupational therapy and physiotherapy students in motivational interviewing (funded by Health Education North West London Strategic Investment Award)